khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 By the way, you may be interested in the mods [provided at the end of this tutorial](#quality-of-life-mods), they are good mods that our visually impaired users have found and tested through practice.

 After all download works, let's put them into right location.
-Here it is: `%appdata%\.minecraft`, you can directly paste it into File Explorer then press enter key to jump into it.
+Here it is: `%appdata%\.minecraft\mods`, you can directly paste it into File Explorer then press enter key to jump into it.
-Open that minecraft folder in the File Explorer, under this folder there are sub-folders like `assets`, `bin`, `config`......
-What we want to find is the `mods` folder, we'll put downloaded mod files inside it, both Fabric and Forge will load mods from this folder.
+We'll put downloaded mod files inside it, both Fabric and Forge will load mods from this folder.
 We've learned from user report that we need to start the launcher once after installing the mod framework for the `mods` folder to be created.
-Haven't experimented but, I think it's ok to create it manually yourself.
+Haven't experimented but, I think it's ok to create it manually.
 It worth to note that all mod files (and resource pack files) have the "jar" extension, some downloader or browsers may download files as a compressed file like zip format, you'd extract the real mod file from the compressed one.

 ## Additional Installation for Windows